russ-hensel/qt_by_example/README.md

 Back to the Examples:

-The application's code should be simple and contain code that is closely linked to the appearance of the widgets so that it is easy to find.
-One wat to find it is to use the break button found on all the tabs, this will break into the debugger in the tab page you are viewing.
+The application's code should be simple and contain code that is closely linked to the appearance of the widgets so that the code for each widget is easy to find.
+One wat to find the code is to use the <break> button found on all the tabs, this will break into the debugger in the code of the tab page you are viewing.

 The code is the examples should be "copy and paste ready" so you can copy it into your application, tweak it anf be off and running.

-Whatch for updates and for postings here of any overall change in status.
+Watch for updates and for postings here of any overall change in status.

 Status:
     A bit sad, but not so sad as it was.